 Without the recession, Financial Samurai would never have been born.
 I'm sure I'd still be working my same miserable finance job wondering how I was ever going to escape.
 The recession changed my life for the better.
 It may change your life for the better too.

-Welcome The Inversion With Open Arms
+Welcome The Inverted Yield Curve With Open Arms

 There is always a silver lining in every bad situation.
 I'm sure some people interested in politics are even hoping for a devastating recession so that the current elected incumbents will lose their jobs.